 Don’t worry – you have plenty of non-medication options!

-One effective alternative treatment for dog arthritis is massage.
+One effective alternative treatment for dog arthritis is a massage.

 1. Massage Therapy

-Massage helps relax stiff muscles and promotes range of motion in the joints.
+Massage helps relax stiff muscles and promotes the range of motion in the joints.

 Massage is something you can do with just a few tips from your veterinarian.

 Remember, your dog is in pain, so start slow and build trust.

 With massage, we manipulate superficial and deep soft tissues.
 Massage is beneficial because it helps: